edberwick/edberwick.github.io/_posts/2025-02-07-We_are_all_getting_FinOps_Wrong.md

 Yesterday I sat down (virtually) with a colleague who has been at my organisation for a similar length of time, however our paths haven't yet crossed.
 This is probably because part of my role as an Azure Solution Architect is to drive cloud (Azure) consumption and his, as the FinOps lead is to stop me doing that, or so I thought...

-In actuality I came out of our conversation converted, or at the very least I had a much better appreciation of the term FinOps, what's below is a very high level 1 day in appreciation but I think it's an appreciation that needs to be understood.
+In actuality I came out of our conversation converted, or at the very least I had a much better appreciation of the term FinOps, what's below is a very high level, 1 day in, appreciation but I think it's an appreciation that needs to be understood.

 ## We've been getting it wrong